krzykun/biai/README.md

 Done:
 * Basic structure of the net
+* Test data and results for simple xor

 TODO:
-* We need test data and results
+* Use data for object's trajectory
 * Check out other functions for back propagation
 * Draw results chart